Jwan622/data_docker_sql/README.md

         cursor.execute(insert_query, records)
 ```

-When cleaning the data, I got rid of rows that didn't have complete data since there was only one row.
-It appears in one of the files, there was a NUL byte which I got rid of:
+When cleaning the data, there was a NUL byte which I got rid of:

 ```python
 def clean_records(file):